 Who Is M1 Finance?

-That is the summary of his journey, but you can read the entire fascinating story here.
+That is a very brief summary of his journey, but you can read the entire fascinating story here.

-For you as an investor, M1 Finance is a hybrid between current robo-advisers and traditional financial advisers.
-M1 automates the process of investing, but at the same time it allows you to create customized portfolios so you have complete control of your investments.
+M1 Finance is a hybrid between a robo-advisor and traditional financial advisor.
+M1 automates the process of investing, but at the same time, it allows you to create customized portfolios so you have complete control of your investments.